elementor/elementor-developers-docs/src/widgets/index.md

 <Badge type="tip" vertical="top" text="Elementor Core" /> <Badge type="warning" vertical="top" text="Intermediate" />

 Elementor is packed with dozens of useful widgets in the **Widgets Panel**.
+These widgets are divided into categories.
 Each widget has a set of custom controls (input fields) in which end-users can enter data.

 <img src="/assets/img/elementor-widgets.png" alt="Elementor Widgets Panel" style="float: right; width: 300px; margin-left: 20px; margin-bottom: 20px;">